NSLS-II-BMM/BeamlineManual/pds.rst

      RE(rocking_curve())

    This will run a scan of the pitch of the second crystal.
-At the end of the scan, it moves to the ceiling of the measured intensity profile.
+At the end of the scan, it moves to the center of mass of the measured intensity profile.

    You can do the rocking curve scan by looking at the signal on the Bicron which is used as the incident beam monitor for the XRD end